-You may be referred to a hematologist who specializes in lymph node disorders or to a breast cancer specialist if cancer is suspected.
+You may be referred to a hematologist specializing in lymph node disorders or a breast cancer specialist if cancer is suspected.

-If you see a rash or other signs of underarm skin problems, see a dermatologist.
+See a dermatologist if you see a rash or other signs of underarm skin problems.

 If you suspect a lymph node disorder and have symptoms such as fever or congestion, you may have a respiratory infection related to his lymph nodes.

-In most cases, early treatment of any condition will lead to better results.
-If the pain is a temporary muscle-related problem, getting a diagnosis can also alleviate some anxiety.
+Early treatment of any condition will lead to better results in most cases.
+If the pain is a temporary muscle-related problem, getting a diagnosis can alleviate some anxiety.

-If you have armpit pain that lasts for more than a few days or if you have other symptoms, such as swelling or a rash, see a doctor right away.
+If you have armpit pain that lasts for more than a few days or other symptoms, such as swelling or a rash, see a doctor right away.